 Screening the resumes is an important aspect.
 After advertising, the job opening will be receiving several resumes, segregate each of it into three batches- fits mostly, can consider and does not match.

-Needless to say the first preference goes to fits mostly batch, if you do not find suitable candidates in the first batch, you may consider calling the second batch for interview.
+Needless to say, the first preference goes to fits mostly batch, if you do not find suitable candidates in the first batch, you may consider calling the second batch for the interview.

 5. Calling for interview:

 Call the prospective candidates for interview, call and send email, with complete address, things to be brought and job description.

 Do not arrange more than 3-4 interviews with the same interviewer in one day.

 Have a quiet room booked for an interview.
 Arrange water for the candidates in the interview room.

 The people in the first meeting like – HR, Hiring manager, the person who currently holds the open position will prove as a good interviewer.